 Nuts.
-They pack a punch.
-Especially almonds do.
+They pack a punch, especially almonds.
 They're easy to find, easy to store, easy to carry, and easy to love.
 Even Jane Brody, the ever earnest and well-meaning health and fitness columnist for the New York Times, approves of nuts as a snack and day to day food staple.

 In a recent column about "wise eating" she admits that she grew up being "warned to avoid nuts because they are 'fattening.'
 Now I know better."
 She's come over to the nutty side in part because of research studies showing that "people who regularly eat nuts and nut butters in normal amounts weigh less, on average, than nut avoiders."